Dimtemp/Azure-Academy/level3a-vnet.md

 |StudentID2|VNET2|VM2|10.2.0.4|East US|

 #### Task 1: Create the first virtual network using the portal

-1. In the Azure portal, in the lefthand column, click Virtual Networks.
+1. In the Azure portal, in the lefthand column, click **Virtual Networks**.

 1. Click **Add** to open the **Create virtual network** wizard.

-1. Create a virtual network using this information:
+1. Create a virtual network using this information (leave all other settings at their default values):

 - Name: VNET1
 - Address space: 10.1.0.0/16
-- Resource group, Create new: StudentID1 (for example Peter1)
+- Resource group, Create new: StudentID1 (for example: Peter1)
 - Location: West Europe
 - Address range: 10.1.0.0/24
-- Leave all other items at their default values.

 1. Click Create to create the virtual network.

 #### Task 2: Create the second virtual network using PowerShell